Low depth algorithms for quantum amplitude estimation: QoPrime: A number theoretic amplitude estimation algorithm

 \subsection{QoPrime algorithm with noise}

 In this section, we study the performance of the QoPrime AE algorithm under the same depolarizing noise model as we studied for the power law AE algorithm.
-Inverting the noisy probabilistic model (\ref{eq:depoldef}), $\theta$ can be computed as,
+Inverting the noisy probabilistic model (\ref{eq:depoldef}), the classical inference problem in the algorithm, when sampling at depth $N/N_i$, becomes:

-As before, we can use this relation to translate a confidence interval on the coin toss probability $p$ (say, $\epsilon_p$), computed by classical postprocessing of measurement samples, to a confidence interval on the angle $\theta$, denoted $\epsilon_\theta$:

-The upper bound on the derivative of the arccosine is controlled, as in the noiseless case, by adaptively choosing between the standard basis and the Hadamard basis, as described in Lemma \ref{lem:one}.
-Therefore, the only difference in the noisy case is the exponential stretch factor of $e^{\gamma n}$ enhancing the angle confidence interval.
-Since a classical confidence interval shrinks as the square root of the number of samples, the required number of samples will pick up a factor of $e^{2 \gamma n}$ under this noise model in order to guarantee the noiseless confidence intervals.
-This provides the proof of the noisy version of Lemma \ref{lem:one}: \begin{lemma} If $l \in [N_{i}/6, 5N_{i}/6]$ and $\gamma\geq 0$ is the depolarizing noise rate per oracle call, then given $m=100cN_{i}^{2}e^{2\gamma\frac{N-N_{i}}{2N_i}} $ samples, steps 4-5 of the QoPrime AE algorithm find an estimate such that $|\widehat{l} - (-1)^{t} l \mod N_{i} | \leq 0.25$ with probability at least $1- 2e^{-c}$. \end{lemma}

-Similar to the noiseless algorithm (\ref{eq:noiselessalgo}), we can therefore summarize the asymptotics of the {\em noisy} algorithm as follows:
+As before, we can use this relation to translate a confidence interval on the coin toss probability $\hat p$, computed by classical postprocessing of measurement samples, to a confidence interval on $\overline{M_j}$.
+The difference in the noisy case is the exponential stretch factor of $e^{\gamma N/N_i}$ enhancing the angle confidence interval.
+Since a classical confidence interval shrinks as the square root of the number of samples, the required number of samples will pick up a factor of $e^{2 \gamma N/N_i}$ under this noise model in order to guarantee the noiseless confidence intervals.
+Similar to the noiseless algorithm (\ref{eq:noiselessalgo}), we can therefore summarize the asymptotics of the noisy algorithm as follows:

 Therefore, for a given target precision $\epsilon$, depolarizing noise level $\gamma$, and overall failure probability $\delta$, the total number of oracle calls scales as: